Dragon2fly/logger_tt/README.md

 * You now can define fields of log record for `logger_tt` in the log config file too.
  Just looks for `default_logger_formats` section.
  It works by replacing the field in the formatters that are used by any handler of the root logger.

+**Pre-existing loggers:**<br>
+Before this version, if you import submodules before importing `logger_tt` and there are loggers in submodules, these loggers do not inspect exception when you call `logger.exception()`.
+That is because there class was different than loggers created after importing `logger_tt`.
+Now all loggers have the same new class regardless the point of importing `logger_tt`.

 ## 1.5.1
 * Use `socketHandler` as default for multiprocessing.